Thank you for your interest in Pam Wingard Fine Art! Here you can find more info and photos to help share my story.

 01

 Each collection begins with an inspiration, whether a photo I’ve taken while traveling or right here at home.
-The Charleston area is surrounded by beautiful marshes, beaches, and rainbow-colored historic buildings.
+The Charleston area has beautiful marshes, beaches, and rainbow-colored historic buildings.

 Can you think of anywhere better to be an artist?